tweedegolf/storage-abstraction/README.md

 Returns an array with the names of all buckets in the storage.

+> [!NOTE]
-> Note: dependent on the type of storage and the credentials used, you may need extra access rights for this action.
+> dependent on the type of storage and the credentials used, you may need extra access rights for this action.
 E.g.: sometimes a user may only access the contents of one single bucket.

 ### listFiles